Animal welfare licences and approvals

 • the conditions that will be treated

-• the species of animals that can be treated, and;
+• the species of animals that will be treated

 • the levels of competency, or training, that might be required of users.